The IWSC Spirits Communicator of the Year is sponsored by Chivas Brothers.

 What is the most enjoyable part of your job?

-What are the most exciting developments in the spirits world at the moment?
+What are the most exciting developments in the Spanish spirits world at the moment?

-Education is a key part of what you do.
-Why is education so important in the industry?
+Why is communication so important in the drinks industry?

 Which person in the spirits industry do you most admire?